nilsborg/meeting-summaries-to-notion/README.md

 The scripts require these Deno permissions:
 - `--allow-read`: Read transcription files and configuration
 - `--allow-write`: Write processing logs
-- `--allow-net`: API calls to Claude and Notion
+- `--allow-net`: API calls to OpenRouter and Notion
 - `--allow-env`: Access environment variables
 - `--allow-run`: Execute notification commands

 Using `--allow-all` grants all necessary permissions.

 ### API Issues
-- **Claude API**: Verify your Anthropic API key has sufficient credits
+- **OpenRouter API**: Verify your API key has access to the requested models and sufficient credits
 - **Notion API**: Ensure your Notion integration has access to the target database
 - **Rate Limits**: The system will retry failed requests with appropriate delays